 Regardless the preparation level, there will be times during the exam where you simply haven’t got a clue to what the right answer is.

-Here are our top 10 tips to help you guess better during the CFA exams, and more importantly, what you should avoid doing to improve your chances of getting the correct answers.
+In this CFA guessing strategy guide, here are top 10 tips to help you guess better during the CFA exams, and more importantly, what you should avoid doing to improve your chances of getting the correct answers.

 Let’s take a look!